 Are there scholarships available?
 Yes, Ara has several scholarships that are available.
 We also highly recommend that you seek out scholarships in your own community.
 We also award prizes (with a cash component) to high performing students during the year.

 What does a typical day look like?
-Because of the immersive nature of the programme, we expect you to be engaged with learning Monday to Friday 9am-4pm.
+Because of the nature of the programme, we expect you to be engaged with learning Monday to Friday 9am-4pm.
 However, we emulate the media industry, this means at times there will be early mornings and late nights, as well as high pressured situations.

 What is the social life like?
 You will become close with your peers while on campus.
 Life-long friendships are often forged during this time.